-With our current league set-up teams face each other 3-4 times and then if they make the finals there’s a reality that fans see their NBL team play the an opponent 7 times in 6 months.
-Seeing the same names, jerseys and faces can lose it’s luster at some point.
+With our current league, set-up teams face each other 3-4 times and then if they make the finals there’s a reality that fans see their NBL team play an opponent 7 times in 6 months.
+Seeing the same names, jerseys and faces can lose its lustre at some point.

-This game would include the allure of seeing “fresh” players you don’t generally see, like a Ben Simmons, Jonah Bolden take on some your favorite NBL players.
+This game would include the allure of seeing “fresh” players you don’t generally see, like a Ben Simmons, Jonah Bolden take on some your favourite NBL players.

-Imagine Ben Simmons vs. Thon Maker in the Dunk Competition finals, something surely to get recognition on ESPN and every other sports panel show across the world.
+Imagine Ben Simmons vs. Thon Maker in the Dunk Competition finals, something sure to get recognition on ESPN and every other sports panel show across the world.

 Perhaps 1-2 spots in the dunk contest are presented to winners of a social media competition where players from across Australia send in YouTube video.
 The best dunkers being selected to dunk against Simmons and Maker.